 12. Xenu Link Crawling Tool

-Dr Link Checker is another cloud based Link Checker, that is fast and free to use.
+Dr. Link Checker is another cloud-based free link checker, that is fast and free to use.

 All you need to do is copy and paste your website into the browser and press the start button.

 You will be directed to a page whereby the tool starts running through the website.

 Once you have done this, you click on the broken link status on the right-hand side, and it will show you all the broken links they have found.